Ames Community Arts Council

 622 Douglas Ave, Ames

-Live and Prerecorded Radio, Music, and Talk Shows
+Live and Prerecorded Radio, Music, & Talk Shows

 Our mission: To welcome all voices of our community, regardless of their perspectives, to freely discuss issues, nourish the spirit, and entertain.
 We will encourage community members to draw their own conclusions.